 Prof. Stephen Hilderbrand (Department of Theology, Franciscan University of Steubenville).
 De cessatione legalium.

-Dr Meridel Holland (independent scholar, UK).
+Dr Meridel Holland (independent scholar).
 Grosseteste’s translations of John of Damascus.

 Mr Aaron Hope (University College, London).
 Grosseteste’s episcopal office and the responsibilities of spiritual government.